 And it’s not just the kings.
 Archaeology has shed light on biblical princes, such as Jehucal and Gedaliah.
 There is also evidence of the Prophet Isaiah, the false prophet Balaam and even a tantalizing artifact that may well refer to the prophet Elisha.

 While the ancient titles of kings, princes and prophets are quite clearly understood, the Bible describes some other, unusual ranks.
 One is governor of the city (Jerusalem).
 It seems odd this position would even be necessary when there was a king reigning over the city.
-Nevertheless, the title was confirmed in 2017 during archaeological excavations just outside Jerusalem’s Wailing Wall.
+Nevertheless, the title was confirmed in 2017 during archaeological excavations just outside Jerusalem’s Western Wall.
 A small seal impression was found with the inscription “Belonging to the governor of the city.”
-The seal dates to the eighth century b.c.—perhaps it even belonged to Joshua, who was governor during the reign of Josiah (2 Kings 23:8).
+The seal dates to the eighth century b.c.e.—perhaps it even belonged to Joshua, who was governor during the reign of Josiah (2 Kings 23:8).

-Then there is the unusual, specific description of the sixth-century b.c.individual named Tatnai: “governor on this side the river” (Ezra 6:13).
+Then there is the unusual, specific description of the sixth-century b.c.e. individual named Tatnai: “governor on this side the river” (Ezra 6:13).
 This man and his office have likewise been confirmed through a number of inscriptions, recorded as “Tattenai, Governor of Across-the-River.”
 An unusual title—yet extraordinary archaeological corroboration of the biblical account.